benjaminsampica/benjaminsampicaStatic/content/post/agilemyths/index.md

 And so many organizations and management go into their transitions with what they _feel_ like Agile is.
 A blindfolded brick layer laying bricks underneath their feet as they walk; entirely unguided and forging a path that _might_ be forward, but can also be sideways or even backward.

 Worse case is organizations that do invest in all of the above but _still_ cannot confront their own inability to change.
 What begins as an organization making a motivated, hopeful dive into the deep-end of change ends up swimming back to the shallow end over the weeks and months ahead.
-People working there, already likely resitant to change because of existing cultural factors, become tired of the constant switcheroo.
+People working there, already likely resistant to change because of existing cultural factors, become tired of the constant switcheroo.
 Additionally, the organization likely drew lines in the sand that could not be crossed before the transition ever started - lines that Agile demands to be crossed.
-"Roles have to stay the same", "We still need to work on multiple things at the same time", "Agile change is only scoped to the IT department", etc..
+"Roles have to stay the same", "We still need to work on multiple things at the same time", "Agile change is only scoped to the IT department", "We can't organize into product teams", etc..

 And so things slip away and backslide to realms more comfortable to management.
 Where they didn't have to confront hard empirical truths, have tough conversations with people, nor spearhead and champion experiments that will likely fail.
 The _old_ ways come singing a sweet song of easier times and its tune is enchanting.